daniellyz/MergeION/README.md

 ![choose](inst/MSConvert.PNG)

-## 4. Check spectra baseline
+## 3. Check spectra baseline

 Mass spectra show usually a baseline caused by chemical noise in matrix or by ion overloading.
 Users can define such baseline for each LC-MS/MS file so that only significant mass peaks are saved.
 Such filter can reduce spectral library size and improve chemical identification.
 The baselines can be roughly determined by visualizing MS1 scans in vendor software or MZMine.
 Data acquired on the same MS instrument usually have similar baseline levels.

 ![choose](inst/base.png)

-## 5. Preparation of metadata
+## 4. Preparation of metadata

-The metadata contains the metabolic features to be extracted from chromatogram(s) and it is strongly recommended
+The metadata contains the metabolic features to be extracted from chromatogram(s) and it is strongly recommended.

 It must be a semicolon-separated .csv file where each row represents a targeted metabolic feature (PEPMASS, RT, IONMODE, ADDUCT and ID).
 Other information of metabolic feature can be added and will be found in the final merged library.
 A single metadata should be used for batch-processing the list of chromatogram files.
 The example metadata can be downloaded at https://zenodo.org/record/1326555: